Carol Cutler Riddick earned both a BA in sociology and an MS in regional planning from Florida State University.

 She completed a PhD in recreation with a minor in gerontology from The Pennsylvania State University.

-The United States Department of Health and Human Services and the Gerontological Society also funded Riddick for a post-doctorate in applied gerontological research.
+The U.S. Department of Health and Human Services and the Gerontological Society also funded Riddick for a postdoctorate in applied gerontological research.

-Carol is an elected Fellow to the Gerontological Society of America.
+Riddick is an elected fellow to the Gerontological Society of America.

-As she pursued her college degrees, Carol took breaks along the way to work in hospital, camp, casino, and state government settings as well as be employed as a health educator for Penn State's Cooperative Extension Service.
+As she pursued her college degrees, Riddick took breaks along the way to work in hospital, camp, casino, and state government settings as well as to be employed as a health educator for Penn State's Cooperative Extension Service.

-Dr. Riddick is a professor in the Department of Physical Education & Recreation at Gallaudet University; holds a Research Associate status with the Institute of Sport, Exercise, Recreation, and Well-Being at Buckinghamshire New University (England); and, also teaches for University of Maryland University College, where she holds adjunct appointments in the Departments of Sociology, Psychology, and Gerontology.
+Riddick is a professor in the Department of Physical Education and Recreation at Gallaudet University; holds a research associate status with the Institute of Sport, Exercise, Recreation, and Well-Being at Buckinghamshire New University (England); and teaches for University of Maryland University College, where she holds adjunct appointments in the Departments of Sociology, Psychology, and Gerontology.

-Additionally, Carol has: co-authored grants whose funding has exceeded $500,000; been appointed to the Montgomery County Recreation Department Advisory Board and the National Recreation and Park Association's Professional Certification Examination Committee; been elected twice (the second time as president) to the Board of the Society of Park and Recreation Educators and provides consultant services to recreation organizations and universities.
+Additionally, Riddick has coauthored grants whose funding has exceeded $500,000; been appointed to the Montgomery County Recreation Department Advisory Board and the National Recreation and Park Association's Professional Certification Examination Committee; been elected twice (the second time as president) to the Board of the Society of Park and Recreation Educators; and provides consultant services to recreation organizations and universities.